siscia/solar-project/solar.md

 #### Monolithic

-In a monolithic multijunction the different layer are stacked directly one on top of the other, and the current flow between the different cell in serie.
+In a monolithic multijunction the different layer are stacked directly one on top of the other, and the current flow between the different cell in series.

 If a junction produce the wrong current it will act as load, heating the multijunction cell itself, heading to a loose of efficiency, and consuming power directly.

-For this reason the single junctions must be carefully tuned to produce the right ammount of current with the expected inlumination, the junction are tuned modifing slightly the dope ammount.
+For this reason the single junctions must be carefully tuned to produce the right amount of current with the expected illumination, the junction are tuned modifying slightly the dope amount.

 #### Stacked